 On August 18, 2013, I suddenly felt dizzy.
 It had been a nice Sunday afternoon.
-I remember what I was wearing: a mauve colored peasant blouse and white pants.
 I remember that the sun was shining through the dining room windows and my cats were curled up on the couch.
 It had been a good day, because I had spent the day in prayer.

 I spent the day in prayer for many reasons.
 I felt disconnected from God and disconnected from people.
-I prayed an earnest prayer for God to do whatever he needed to do to help me to reconnect with Him.
-You see about 20+ years earlier I had been a devoted follower of Christ.
-I had even picked up my life in North Carolina and moved it to Washington DC to be part of a church expansion.
+I prayed earnestly for God to do whatever he needed to do to help me to reconnect with Him.
+About 20+ years earlier I had been a devoted follower of Christ.
+I had picked up my life in North Carolina and moved it to Washington DC to be part of a church expansion.

-Back in those days I remember my faith soaring at that time, and I was an eager witness to others about Christ.
-But somewhere along my journey I became disillusioned by the death of my mother and failed relationships.
+Back in those days I remember my faith soaring, and I was an eager witness about Christ.
+But somewhere along my journey I was disillusioned by the death of my mother and failed relationships.
 I became a legalistic Christian and lived a life of drudgery.
 I eventually turned myself back over to the world and all its enticing lies about where happiness comes from.

-But on this beautiful August day in 2013, after such an earnest day of prayer, I had a feeling of incredible resolve.
-I remember how free I felt.
-I remember how much lighter I felt.
+But on this beautiful August day in 2013, after such an earnest day of prayer, I felt an incredible resolve.
+I felt free.
+I felt lighter.
 And that’s when I decided to have a bite to eat.
 I simply went to the refrigerator and a sense of dizziness hit me.
 The next time I opened my eyes my view of the world, my attitude towards God and people, and the things I treasured most in my life, were forever altered.

-For anyone who’s ever fainted, you know something is off because your world begins to shake a bit.
-Although I’ve never experienced an earthquake, I imagine the quaking I felt in my body would be likened to a tremor.
+For anyone who’s ever fainted, you know something is off because your world begins to shake.
+I’ve never experienced an earthquake, but I imagine the quaking I felt in my body would be likened to a tremor.
 Sometime later I opened my eyes and my whole body was tingling.
-Nothing below my shoulders moved, no matter how hard I tried.
+Nothing below my shoulders moved.
 All I could see were ceiling tiles and I felt completely disoriented.
-Somewhere between the refrigerator and the floor I had fallen backwards, probably hit the stove handle just right to snap the C3 vertebrae in my neck.
+Somewhere between the refrigerator and the floor I had fallen backwards and snapped the C3 vertebrae in my neck.

 My whole body was tingling and I knew I was paralyzed.
-I remember thinking to myself, okay – this is how it is.
+I thought to myself, okay – this is how it is.
 I was in and out of consciousness for the next day and a half.
-When I was awake, I spent time praying and reciting bible passages that I had memorized for challenging life moments; although I never expected a life moment like this one.
+When I was awake, I spent time praying and reciting bible passages that I had memorized for challenging life moments – although I never expected a life moment like this one.
 And please don’t think I’m a spiritual giant.
 I was terrified, and this was all I knew to do.
 My coworker came the morning of the second day with the police.
-The door was broken down and I was found lying on the kitchen floor.
-Close to death.
+The door was broken down and I was found lying on the kitchen floor, close to death.

 Prior to the fall I had just returned from a vacation in Cancun a few months earlier and had kept up my tan via the tanning bed.
-My hair was streaked with blonde from being in the Mexican sunshine and $200 highlights at the salon.
+My hair was streaked with blonde from the Mexican sunshine and $200 highlights at the salon.
 I worked out.
 I took walks.
 I had been athletic most of my life and so I was fit and muscular.
-I had a closet full of clothes, a bunch of new furniture because I had just moved, a new car, friends, and a close-knit family.
+I had a closet full of clothes, a bunch of new furniture, a new car, friends, and a close-knit family.

-I seemed to have it all together on the outside, but inside I had been groaning for quite some time.
+I seemed to have it all together on the outside, but inside I had been groaning.
 I felt a yearning that could not be satisfied.
 Unbeknownst to the world, I was at the bottom of a dark pit and didn’t know how to climb out.
 And I wouldn’t ask for help.
-Little did I know I was getting ready to take a journey with God that would teach me how to claw out of that well, inch by inch.
-When I woke up in the ICU a few days later, I suddenly had a desperate need for support from friends and family and a relationship with God.
-Thus I began my journey of physical, spiritual, and emotional healing.
+Little did I know I was getting ready to take a journey with God that would teach me how to claw out of that pit and live victoriously.
+When I woke up in the ICU a few days later, I suddenly had a desperate need for friends and family and a relationship with God.

-After a long hospitalization, I went to live in a nursing facility.
+After a long hospitalization, I lived in a nursing facility.
 My family members didn’t feel they could provide adequate care so this was the only alternative.
 After having such a carefree, independent, active lifestyle, I was suddenly completely dependent on the nursing staff to live.

 Prior to the accident, I was on only one medication.
-Now I have to swallow 20 pills throughout the day.
-The staff is responsible for everything.
-They take care of my hygiene.
-They dress me.
-They exercise me.
-They lift me in something like a human forklift to put me in my wheelchair.
-For some reason it makes me feel humiliated to be lifted in that thing.
-At the end of the day, I am put in bed.
+In my new normal I swallowed 20 pills throughout the day.
+The staff was responsible for everything.
+They took care of my personal hygiene.
+They dressed me.
+They exercised me.
+To move me from the bed to the wheelchair they had to use something like a human forklift.
+Even today, it makes me feel humiliated to be lifted in that thing.

 I was distraught and angry for the first couple of years.
-Thanks to the support of friends and women who I consider to be spiritual mentors, I came to believe that God has a greater purpose in this than what I can see.
-I believe this with all my heart.
-Yet maneuvering through each individual day and through an odyssey of emotions, it can be, at times, hard for me not to think of each day as a negative event.
-I find myself asking God, can we skip all these days of suffering and just get to the end result?
+Thanks to the support of friends and women who I consider to be spiritual mentors, I came to believe that God had a greater purpose in this than what I could see; yet maneuvering through each individual day and through an odyssey of emotions of was a trial.
+Sometimes I found myself asking God, can we skip all these days of suffering and just get to the end of my journey?

-Losing the things I thought made up my identity—my home, my job, my physical appearance, all of my material possessions, was an adjustment I was not prepared to face; and learning to live life in a facility with 24-hour dependence on others was frustrating, degrading at times, and could be very discouraging.
+Losing the things I thought made up my identity—my home, my job, my physical appearance, all of my material possessions, was an adjustment I was not prepared to face.
+Learning to live life in a facility with 24-hour dependence on others was also frustrating and degrading.
 Over time, I have learned to accept these things and to be grateful I’m in good hands.

 In the first year I allowed myself to believe that maybe God had deserted me.
 In fact, I had some devastating things happen during that time and found myself asking God, what good is all of this?
-I was bitter and filled with rage much of the time.
+I was bitter and filled with rage.
 I was angry at God and angry at people.
 I lashed out at the nursing facility staff, and I lashed out at my family.
-I was confused, paranoid, and deeply depressed.

-Thanks to modern technology and computer software, in the second year I got access to a voice recognition software which allowed me to search for answers in the bible, write a blog about my life, and connect with people through social media.
-And of course I pray.
-But my prayers are so different now.
-They are raw and real and searching for answers.
-As a result, I feel like I’ve gained some positive perspective on my quadriplegia.
+Thanks to modern technology and computer software, in the second year I started using voice-recognition software that allowed me to search for answers in the bible, write a blog about my life, and connect with people through social media.
+At that time I also opened up my heart to God and began to pray differently.
+My prayers were raw and real and searching for answers.
+As a result, I finally gained some positive perspective on my quadriplegia.